Brew with fresh boiling water and infuse for 3 to 5 minutes

 Established in 1922 by British settlers, Ragati Tea Estate spans over 3,000 acres of picturesque Kenyan countryside.
 Nestled at an impressive altitude of 1,700 metres, the Purple Tea plants flourish in the estate's ideal climate and nutrient-rich soils.
 As a result, we are proud to present some of the world's most exquisite Purple Tea varieties.

 This Tea Estate, now owned by Kenyan conglomerate Bidco, is renowned for its Purple Tea which is highly sought after globally.
 If fortunate enough to acquire this rare and exceptional tea, take the time to fully appreciate its unique attributes, as you are indulging in a beverage with a rich historical significance.

 How to Brew Purple Tea

-Purple Tea should be brewed using water that is just off the boil, at a temperature of around 85-95 degrees Celsius.
+1. Start with water that is just off the boil, at a temperature between 85-95 degrees Celsius.

-Allow 1-2 grams or a teaspoon of tea per cup of water.
-Steep for 2-3 minutes, or to your desired strength.
+2. Use 1-2 grams or a teaspoon of tea for every cup of water.

-- It can help to improve heart health by reducing cholesterol levels and protecting against heart disease.
+- Boost heart health by lowering cholesterol levels and fortifying against heart disease.

-- Purple tea can enhance brain function and protect against cognitive decline.
+- Give your brain a boost and shield against cognitive decline.

-- Has a unique sweet and slightly fruity flavour that makes it a delicious and healthy addition to your tea repertoire.
+- Experience the delight of a unique flavour that will make it a cherished addition to your tea selection.